The Thrive 5

 - Check out exercise classes online: UBC Recreation wants to keep you moving while at home with Instagram Live Movement Breaks (led by the Move U Crew) and Virtual Fitness Classes.

-Please avoid all gyms and shared equipment while practicing social and physical distancing.
+Please avoid all gyms and shared equipment while practicing physical distancing.

 - Turning off your screens before bed.
 This is especially important if you find that information in the news and on social media is causing you stress.
 Stay informed by visiting accurate sources.

-- Taking a 20-minute nap during the day can leave you feeling more refreshed and well-rested.
+- Taking a nap: A 20-minute nap during the day can leave you feeling more refreshed and well-rested.

-Here are some tips from Melissa Baker, Manager, Nutrition and Wellbeing with Student Housing and Community Services:
+Here are some tips from Melissa Baker, Manager, Nutrition and Wellbeing with UBC Food Services:

 - Eat your fruits and veggies: Add one more fruit or vegetable to each meal.
 There are lots that will last a long time, including apples, yams, carrots, and beets.

 - Try the power of plant-based: Try incorporating one plant-based meal into your diet each week.
-Tofu, chickpeas, lentils and canned/dried beans are great plant-based, protein-packed foods to try (plus, they last a long time).
+Tofu, chickpeas, lentils and canned/dried beans are great plant-based, protein-packed foods to try.

 - Eat breakfast: It's the most important meal of the day and will help you maintain alertness and focus.

 - Stock your pantry with nutritious staples.
-Nut butters, canned beans, oatmeal are all healthy choices that last a long time.
+Nut butters, canned beans, oatmeal are all healthy nonperishable options.
 There is no need to stock pile as grocery stores will remain open, so be sure to leave enough high-demand items for others!

-- Donating online to causes that are near and dear to your heart.
+- Donating to causes that are near and dear to your heart.
 Did you know UBC has been supporting the United Way since 1976?
 And donations to the AMS Food Bank help support food-insecure students who may be particularly vulnerable during this time.

-- Lend a helping hand: If you're going grocery shopping, offer to pick up essential items for those who may not be able to do so themselves.
-Be sure to stay safe and healthy by washing your hands, avoid touching your face, and practice social distancing).
+- Lend a helping hand: If you're going grocery shopping, offer to pick up essential items for friends or neighbours who may not be able to do so themselves.
+Be sure to stay safe and healthy by washing your hands, avoid touching your face, and arrange for contact-less drop-off.

 Spending time with family, friends, and community provides a sense of belonging.
-With the current need for social distancing, there are still many ways you can connect with others while still protecting your health and the health of others.
+Physical distancing does not need to mean social isolation.
+There are still many ways you can connect with others while still protecting your health and the health of others.

 - Join an online community!
 The Wellness Centre Online is a great resource for students who are feeling stressed, worried, or isolated during this time.
-Learn more about health-related resources, access tips and strategies for your wellbeing, and talk to a Wellness Peer (coming soon)!
+Learn more about health-related resources, access tips and strategies for your wellbeing, and talk to a Wellness Peer.

 - Reconnect with someone you’ve lost touch with.
 Give them a call or send them a text to let them know you're thinking of them!

-- Set up "Skype dates" with family and friends - you can share a meal, a movie, or just updates on your day.
-There are lots of great options for connecting
+- Set up "Skype dates" with family and friends - you can share a meal, a movie, play games, or just updates on your day.

-- Move your meetings online: If you are working from home, schedule time to connect with co-workers, or to check in and see how they are doing.
+- Move your meetings online: If you are working from home, schedule time to "meet" with co-workers, or to check in and see how they are doing.
 It helps build team morale and keeps you connected!